Chicago Hope: Crossovers

-Fyvush Finkel and Kathy Baker appeared as their Picket Fences characters in the first season.
-Likewise, Mandy Patinkin and Héctor Elizondo brought their Chicago Hope characters to Picket Fences that year.
-Both Adam Arkin and Lauren Holly had previously appeared on Picket Fences as a lawyer and a deputy sheriff, respectively.
+Mandy Patinkin and Héctor Elizondo brought their Chicago Hope characters to Picket Fences on November 11, 1994 ("Rebels with Causes").
+In return, Fyvush Finkel appeared as his Picket Fences character on Chicago Hope ("Small Sacrifices").

 Mandy Patinkin appears in an uncredited role as Geiger in a 1995 episode of NBC's Homicide: Life on the Street.
 Chicago Hope producer John Tinker shot this footage as a favor to his St. Elsewhere colleague Tom Fontana.

 Chicago Hope characters crossed over to Early Edition early in that show's run.
 Rocky Carroll, Jayne Brook, and Héctor Elizondo all guest-starred in scenes taking place in the hospital.

 Additionally, Chicago Hope is in the Tommy Westphall Universe.